(Photo by Gades Photography)

 This is a major problem area.
 One beer has roughly the same number of calories as a serving of Oreos and nearly as many as a basic Krispy Kreme doughnut.
 A glass of wine has about the same number of calories as a serving of Lay’s baked potato chips.
 If you weigh 170 pounds, you’ll need to run about a mile to offset these calories.
 If you weigh less than that, you’ll have to run farther because you’re moving less body weight when you exercise and therefore burning less energy.

 If you don’t drink alcohol, you still might not be escaping.
 A 12-ounce can of Coke is a bit less caloric than beer and wine, but who stops at 12 ounces anymore?
 Energy drinks have practically become a Food Group among college students, and a mere eight ounces of Monster Energy has more calories than that 12-ounce Coke.
+So be advised that the refreshing 8 or 12 (or more) and the freshman 15 are close kin.

 Oh, and now we must commit sacrilege and talk about coffee.
 Plain old coffee contains no calories, but very few students wish to be so prosaic.
 A Starbucks caffè latte, tall, contains about the same number of calories as a beer—along with nearly a fifth of your recommended daily allowance of saturated fat.
 A small nonfat caramel cappuccino from McDonalds also clocks in with a beer-like calorie count.